How Would you Like to get Paid a few Thousand to lay Around and be fed?

 Select the company you wish to do it through or check for ones in your area.
 Read independent reviews and experiences online about them.

-I went to The Centre for Clinical Studies which is part of the Nucleus Network here in Melbourne.
-If you do happen to join them and say Kylie Travers referred you, there is a $100 bonus for me if you’re accepted to a trial and that money can be used for giveaways on this site.
+I went to the Nucleus Network here in Melbourne (they are also in Brisbane).
+If you do happen to join them and say Kylie Travers referred you, there is a $200 bonus for me if you’re accepted to a trial and that money will be used for giveaways on this site.

 There is also a government website which lists others here.
 I reached out to a few but got no response so can only speak about the one I did.